-In Canada, illegal drugs are contributing to an increasing number of harms: overdoses from fentanyl and related substances, traffic collisions caused by drug-impaired driving, and gun violence associated with the illegal drug market, among others.
-The Government of Canada works to decrease both the supply of and demand for illegal substances, reduce harms when they are used, and prevent problematic use.
+The Government of Canada is working to decrease both the supply of and demand for toxic illegal substances, reduce harms when they are used, and prevent drug dependance.
 The Government of Canada has been addressing substance use as a health issue first and foremost, while balancing public safety priorities.

 Public Safety Canada supports efforts to address the import, production and distribution of illegal drugs through policy development, information sharing and coordination.
 The department works with many partners on issues related to illegal drugs in Canada: